unrealwork/atsd-use-cases/OrovilleDam/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/dee79515/11/#fullscreen)

-**You do not need to install ATSD to look the real-time Oroville dam analysis in this article**.
+**You do not need to install ATSD to look the realtime Oroville dam analysis in this article**.

 You can, however, load the dataset into your ATSD instance by following the steps provided at the [end of the article](#action-items).